The cash party: The music is about to stop

 Yields on cash have been especially cushy for retail investors, setting the major tone in investor portfolios for the past two and a half years.

-The music is about to stop; the cash party that everyone has been enjoying is about to come to an end.
+It also means the music is about to stop; the cash party that everyone has been enjoying is about to come to an end.
 This article aims to answer the most commonly asked questions by investors who are considering reallocating some cash to fixed income.

 Why was there a “cash party” to begin with?